eGenix/egenix-pyrun/README.md

 # Building

-"make build-all" will build eGenix PyRun for all supported Python releases and place the results into the build-* directories.
+`make build-all` will build eGenix PyRun for all supported Python releases and place the results into the build-* directories.

-If you want to create distribution files instead, use "make all-distributions".
+If you want to create distribution files instead, use `make all-distributions`.

 For building just one Python release target, you have to specify the PYTHONFULLVERSION on the make command line: